 APPLICATION REQUIREMENTS (REGISTER IN PERSON):

-Please bring the ORIGINAL document and 1 photo copy of the following documents:
+Please bring the ORIGINAL and 1 photocopy of the following documents:

 - GCE ‘O’ Level Certificate (for Singaporeans)